jakerenzella/personal-website/content/posts/2020-03-10-creating-an-inline-emoji-selector.md

 Any time a key is pressed down in the field, the keyTyped method will fire, and here's where things start to get... involved.

-What we want is to get the substring from the input field, from the point of the carot (cursor) position, back to the first colon character `:`.
-The following is the method for doing this, and I have commented out most of the steps:
+How I solved this is searching for a substring from the input text, from the position of the carot (cursor), back to the first colon character `:` that is found.
+The following is the method for doing this, and I have described most of the key lines:

 ```ts
 keyTyped(e: KeyboardEvent) {